Ariarne Titmus

-Ariarne Elizabeth Titmus (born 7 September 2000) is an Australian former swimmer.
-She is the reigning Olympic champion in the women's 400-metre freestyle, having won the event at the 2020 Summer Olympics and the 2024 Summer Olympics and the world record holder in the long course 200-metre freestyle.
+Ariarne Elizabeth Titmus (born 7 September 2000) is a retired Australian swimmer.
+She is the reigning Olympic champion in the women's 400-metre freestyle, having won the event at the 2020 Summer Olympics and the 2024 Summer Olympics, and the world record holder in the long course 200-metre freestyle.
 Titmus is widely considered one of the greatest middle-distance swimmers of all time.
 In 2019 and 2020, she competed representing the Cali Condors in the International Swimming League.
-She retired from professional swimming in October 2025.

 Background

 In 2015, when Titmus was 14 years old, she and her family, including father Steve Titmus, moved from Tasmania to Queensland for better training opportunities.
 She initially attended secondary school at St Patrick's College Launceston before switching to St Peter's Lutheran College in Brisbane.
 Titmus first trained as a swimmer at Launceston Leisure and Aquatic Centre.
 She is coached by Dean Boxall, who formerly coached Stephanie Rice and Leisel Jones.
 Titmus is a supporter of the Hawthorn Hawks in the Australian Football League.
-Titmus has a half-sister and brother from her father's previous relationship.

-Career

-At the 2016 Junior Pan Pacific Swimming Championships, held in August in Hawaii, United States, Titmus won a silver medal in the 4 × 200 metre freestyle relay, splitting a 2:00.13 for the lead-off leg of the relay to contribute to the final time of 8:05.43, and a bronze medal in the 400 metre freestyle with a time of 4:09.81, which was 2.29 seconds behind gold medallist Li Bingjie of China.

-Titmus competed in the women's 200-metre freestyle event at the 2017 World Aquatics Championships, finishing in 17th place.

-At the 2018 Commonwealth Games, Titmus won three gold medals; in the 400 metre freestyle, 800 metre freestyle and the 4 x 200-metre freestyle relay.
-She also won a silver medal in the 200 metre freestyle.

-On 14 December 2018, Titmus set a new world record and won a gold medal in the women's short course 400-metre freestyle competition of the 2018 FINA World Swimming Championships with a time of 3:53.92, breaking the record set by Wang Jianjiahe two months earlier by 0.05 seconds.
-She won a further gold medal in the 200 metre freestyle and two bronze medals in relay events at this competition.
+Swimming career

+2016–2017

+In December 2016, Titmus made her Australian team debut at the World Championships (25 m) in Windsor, Ontario, Canada.
+Her first event was the 800 m freestyle, where she finished fourth in a time of 8:17.95.
+She then competed in the 400 m freestyle, finishing sixth in a time of 4:02.70.
+Her final event was the 4 × 200 m freestyle relay, in which she split 1:55.14 on the third leg; Australia finished fourth in a time of 7:40.00.

-Titmus was selected as one of the 27 swimmers to represent Australia at the 2019 World Aquatics Championships in Gwangju, South Korea.
-After finishing second in her heat of the women's 400-metre freestyle, she won the gold medal and broke the Oceania record in the final with a time of 3:58.76, a full second ahead of American swimmer Katie Ledecky.
-In the 4 × 200 metre freestyle relay the Australian team broke the world record setting a time of 7:41.50 with Titmus swimming the first leg.
+In July 2017, Titmus competed at the World Championships in Budapest.
+Her first event was the 400 m freestyle, where she came fourth in a time of 4:04.26.
+She then competed in the 200 m freestyle, finishing seventeenth in a time of 1:58.79.
+She then swam in the 4 × 200 m freestyle relay, splitting 1:56.61 on the anchor leg; Australia won the bronze medal in a time of 7:48.51.
+Titmus' final event was the 800 m freestyle; she finished fourteenth in a time of 8:37.10.

+In December 2017, Titmus competed at the Queensland Championships in Brisbane.
+She went 4:02.86 in the 400 m freestyle, breaking Jessica Ashwood's Australian record of 4:03.34 from 2015.